 The first contact was around 12:20 UT.
 I started my observation at 12:15 UT (pic.2) and finished at 13:45 UT.
 The maximum eclipse occurred around 13:30 UT with 81% obscuration (pic.3).

-The explanation for this may be the colour of solar disk.
-Basically, the outer parts of solar disk are a little bit redder.
-During the deep partial solar eclipses, we can see the majority of outer parts of the Sun, when the brightest middle of our mother star is covered by the Moon.
+The explanation for this may be the colour of the solar disk.
+Basically, the outer parts of the solar disk are a little bit redder.
+During deep partial solar eclipses, we can see the majority of outer parts of the Sun, when the brightest middle of our mother star is covered by the Moon.
 It may explain why we are witnessing this situation always when the obscuration is higher than 50%.
 I can’t say for sure, that this issue causes the red light appearance, possibly there are other reasons e.g. Rayleigh light scattering.
-Rayleigh scattering makes sky blue during the day when the Sun is high above the horizon and exist a strong wavelength dependence.
-Finally, the shorter wavelengths (blue) scatter more than longer (yellow and red).
-During the partial solar eclipse, where most of the Sun’s disk is covered by moon some of the wavelengths are removed, thus we can see a little bit more long wavelengths in the atmosphere.
+Rayleigh scattering makes the sky blue during the day when the Sun is high above the horizon and exist a strong wavelength dependence.
+Finally, the shorter wavelengths (blue) scatter more than the longer ones (yellow and red).
+During the partial solar eclipse, where most of the Sun’s disk is covered by the moon some of the wavelengths are removed, thus we can see a little bit more long wavelengths in the atmosphere.

-The picture no 5 not exhibiting this effect.
+Picture no 5 not exhibiting this effect.
 The scene during the greatest eclipse (on the right) is notably darker than during the Ist contact in the morning (left side).
 Basically, the direct sunlight during the maximum phase is just a little bit brighter than a shadow of clouds just before the eclipse.

 Another notable issue is the colour of the sky just above the horizon.
-The camera situated in the valley is headed for south-east (pic.
+The camera situated in the valley is headed south-east (pic.
 4), so the sky is darker above the horizon because the path of annularity was coming south of the observation place.
 On top of that, the bottom camera could not frame a much higher part of the sky due to the high mountains.
-Unlike to camera situated on the valley, the camera from the top was able to image the lower part of the sky just above the horizon, hence the colour is brighter.
+Unlike to camera situated in the valley, the camera from the top was able to image the lower part of the sky just above the horizon, hence the color is brighter.

-The last thing, which we can concern about is the brightness asymmetry caused by the ISO sensitivity in the cameras.
+The last thing, we can concern about is the brightness asymmetry caused by the ISO sensitivity in the cameras.
 As you see below (pic.7) the pictures started getting brighter just after the greatest eclipse.
 I mentioned this topic during the African eclipse.
 Unfortunately, not every camera could give me a clear observation output.
 In order to the camera situated in the valley (pic.6) is really hard to notice, when the eclipse exactly happened.
-There are two reasons, which made this situation so difficult: the clouds, which sometimes covered the sun and the sun’s way across the sky.
-The camera is headed for the south-east.
-We need to know, that eclipse started during the morning, where the sun was above the southeastern horizon, so very close to the camera framing.
+There are two reasons, which made this situation so difficult: the clouds, which sometimes covered the sun, and the sun’s way across the sky.
+The camera is headed for the southeast.
+We need to know, that eclipse started during the morning, when the sun was above the southeastern horizon, so very close to the camera framing.

 This observation was based on the Cerro Chapelco server, where are plenty of cameras deployed across the Cerro Chapelco Base ski resort.